Unibeautify/sparser/docs/tech-documentation.md

 The minimum requirements for embedding into all environments is to include the *js/parse.js* file and included the desired lexer files from the *lexers* directory.

 #### Browser Embedding
-In browser applications the additional file *js/runtimes/global.js* must be included.
-This file should be referrenced before other code from the framework.
+The browser environment makes use of a single dynamically created file: *js/browser.js*.
+Just simply run the build `node js/services build` to compile the TypeScript and generate this file.
+This file is actually API agnostic except that it builds out the application and attaches it as a property of the *window* object.
+The file also contains every available lexer.

+The *js/browser.js* file should not be confused with the *js/browsertest.js* file which provides the custom interface code for the *runtimes/browsertest.xhtml* file.

 #### Node Embedding
-When running the framework in a Node application the *js/runtimes/global.js* must **not** be used.
 You can pick and choose which lexer files to run through manual inclusion.
 To efficiently include all lexers I recommend performing a `fs.readdir` on the *lexers* directory and including each file with a simple forEach loop.
 Look into the bottom of the *js/runtimes/nodetest.js* file for an example.

 ### Including New or Custom Lexers
 Simply drop the new lexer file into the directory named *lexers*.
 Specify the name of the lexer in the *options.lexer* option.
 Please see [Input](#input) for details about the options object and [lexers/readme.md](lexers/readme.md) for technical guidance on starting a new lexer file.